 Super Mode: Her Instinct Mode summons her Firecat familiar, which can be summoned with the Instinct Mode command to help deal damage in combos.

 During the previous Killer Instinct tournament, Chief Thunder's brother, Eagle, was one of the combatants.
 When Eagle did not return, Thunder entered the next tournament hoping to either return or avenge Eagle.
+The only real certainty about his involvement in the tournament is that he did defeat Spinal, but little else.

 Animal Motif: His 2013 redesign places a heavy influence on Creepy Crows, to the point that his Instinct Mode surrounds him in a flock of crows.